danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 2. Change your own query strings: The current keywords are 'warhol flowers' but note that the program doesn't understand space between text and therefore it needs to be written as "warhol+flowers"
 3. Refer back to the section of APIs above, add more search filtering rules with [different parameters](https://developers.google.com/custom-search/v1/cse/list#parameters),[^setting] such as adding image color type.
 (The URL parameters are seperated by a "&" sign like this: https://www.googleapis.com/customsearch/v1?key=APIKEY&cx=SEARCHID&imgSize=medium&searchType=image&q=warhol+flowers)
 4. Study the JSON file and modify the sketch to get other data such as the text by showing that onto the web console.
 5. To process the image data and to visualize the pixel's color through drawing lines is mainly done within the `function draw()`.
-Think about and discuss why there is an error message in the web console: `TypeError: "path is undefined"`.
+Think about and discuss why the conditional statement `if(getImg){}` is used?

 </div>